jistr/vim-nerdtree-tabs/README.md

 1. Copy the plugin to your vim config dir (via pathogen or any way you want).

-2. Map :NERDTreeTabsToggle command to some combo so you don't have to use it as a command.
-Alternatively, you can use plug-mapping like this:
+2. Map :NERDTreeTabsToggle command to some combo so you don't have to type it.
+   Alternatively, you can use plug-mapping instead of a command, like this:

         map <Leader>n <plug>NERDTreeTabsToggle<CR>